 In order for a particular Test Case in SpiraTest to be executed automatically it should be linked to the Automation Engine that will execute it.
-For that purpose¬† navigate to Testing > Test Case and open the Test Case.
-In Automation section, populate Automation Engine field with JMeter, in our case, Script Type should be selected as Linked, because JMeter engine supports only linked automated tests (i.e. tests that are located on a particular location on the machine, and not uploaded on SpiraTest).
-Finally, field File Name should be populated with path to the JMeter script that needs to be executed with the Test Case.
+For that purpose navigate to Testing > Test Case and open the Test Case.
+In the Automation section, populate the Automation Engine field with JMeter, in our case, Script Type should be selected as Linked, because the JMeter engine supports only linked automated tests (i.e. tests that are located on a particular location on the machine, and not uploaded on SpiraTest).
+Finally, the field File Name should be populated with path to the JMeter script that needs to be executed with the Test Case.

 Configuring Automation Hosts and Test Sets

 To configure Automation Host in SpiraTest, navigate to¬†Testing > Automation Host page that lists all configured hosts.
-After clicking on New Host button at the top of the page, in newly appeared row populate Name and Token.¬†The name can be set to anything meaningful, but the Token field must be set to the same token that is specified in the RemoteLaunch application on that specific machine.¬†In this case, Token is set to¬†JMeterTest.
+After clicking on the New Host button at the top of the page, in the new appeared row populate Name and Token.¬†The name can be set to anything meaningful, but the Token field must be set to the same token that is specified in the RemoteLaunch application on that specific machine.¬†In this case, Token is set to¬†JMeterTest.
 Finally, set Active field to Yes and click Save button to finish configuration of the host.

 In order Test Cases to be automatically executed from Spira test,¬† Test Set of those Test Cases needs to be created, and for the Test Set an Automation Host needs to be configured.
 In this case,¬† Test Set was created named as “JMeter-Automation-Test”.
 Please note that Type is set to Automated, while Automation Host is configured to value “TestingJMeter” which is the name of the host that was configured in the previous step.